-Participants % MW (approximate)
+Participants % Nameplate MW

+(approximate)

-NRG Energy ("NRG") 44.0 1,160
+NRG Energy, Inc. ("NRG") 44.0 1,160

 CPS 40.0 1,054

 City of Austin-Austin Energy 16.0 422

 100.0 2,636

-(1) In 2006, Texas Genco, holder of a 44% interest in STP, was acquired by NRG Energy, Inc. NRG Energy, Inc. holds its interest in STP1 and STP2 in NRG South Texas LP.
+(1) In 2006, Texas Genco, holder of a 44% interest in STP, was acquired by NRG.
+NRG holds its interest in STP1 and STP2 in NRG South Texas LP, a wholly owned subsidiary of NRG.

 STP is maintained and operated by a non-profit Texas corporation ("STP Nuclear Operating Company" or "STPNOC") financed and controlled by the owners pursuant to an operating agreement among the owners and STPNOC.
-All costs and output continue to be shared in proportion to ownership interests.
 Currently, a four-member board of directors governs the STPNOC, with each owner appointing one member to serve with the STPNOC's chief executive officer ("CEO").
-On January 9, 2017, CEO Dennis Koehl informed his staff and the owners that he planned to retire in late 2017.
-The STP owners and STPNOC Board of Directors engaged an external consultant to assist in assessing internal and external CEO candidates.
 The STPNOC Board of Directors selected Tim Powell as the Interim CEO and President to replace Mr. Koehl, who retired on January 11, 2018.
 On August 20, 2018, STPNOC announced that Tim Powell, who served as Interim President and CEO, assumed the role permanently.
 All costs and output continue to be shared in proportion to ownership interests.